2317024-code/Elevate_Labs_T1/README.md

 8. Save Cleaned Dataset

-        Saved the cleaned file as customer_personality_cleaned.csv.
+        Saved the cleaned file as Customer_Personality_Analysis.csv.

         Used UTF-8 encoding to ensure compatibility with Excel and other tools.